f3ltz/WovenWorld/README.md

     ```
 2. Navigate to the project directory
     ```sh
-    cd Contour-Engine
+    cd Engine
     ```
 3. Configure and build with CMake
     ```sh
     mkdir build
     cd build
     cmake ..
-    make
+    cmake --build .
     ```
-4. Run the executable from the `build` directory.
+4. Run the executable from the `build/debug` directory.

 ## Acknowledgements